Velaiilla Pattadhari: Critical response

 The film received generally positive reviews from critics.
 Writing for The Hindu, Baradwaj Rangan said "There are films that cater to the actor, and there are films that cater to the star — in Velayilla Pattathari [sic], Dhanush gets a film where he gets to showcase both sides ...
 [Velraj has] given actor-Dhanush fans half a movie to love, and he's handed over the rest to the star-Dhanush fans.
 Is there much use complaining when both actor and star are in such fine form?"
 Sify wrote "Velai Illa Pattadhari [sic] is a rollicking fun ride.
 It's pure unadulterated masala laced with all essential ingredients that work with mass audiences.
 Writer, director and cinematographer R Velraj has made a dream debut with a perfect commercial mix".

 M. Suganth of The Times of India gave the film 4 out of 5 stars and wrote, "[...]
 Velraj (the cinematographer making his directorial debut) superbly manages to strike a balance between the emotional and mass hero moments.[...]
 It is fantastic to see Dhanush take this boy-next-door to mass hero mode and he has quite a few punchy lines."
 Anupama Subramanian of the Deccan Chronicle gave the film 3.5 out of 5 stars and wrote, "Dhanush has chosen a befitting script for his 25th milestone film and in the company of his favourite cinematographer turned filmmaker Velraj, who has churned out a mass family entertainer with Velai Illa Pattadhari [sic]", calling it a "wholesome entertainer".

-Oneindia Entertainment gave the film 3 out of 5 stars and stated that " is a perfect entertainer for Dhanush's fans".
 S. Saraswathi of Rediff gave the film 3 stars out of 5 and concluded, "Velaiyilla Pattathari [sic] is two hours of pure entertainment, definitely worth a watch".
 Haricharan Pudipeddi of IANS gave the film 3 stars out 5 and stated, "While VIP fortifies Dhanush's heroism in a tailor-made role which he comfortably pulls off, it also achieves so many things right as a commercial film and that's what works in its favour.
 Dhanush reinforces he's still cut out for commercial cinema with Velaiyilla Pattathari [sic]".

 In contrast, Malini Mannath of The New Indian Express wrote, "With its racy first half and a predictable second half, VIP is an average entertainer".
 Gautaman Bhaskaran of the Hindustan Times gave the film 2 out of 5, saying "Although Vellaiyilla Pattathari [sic] presents a grave social malaise – that of joblessness among engineering graduates in Tamil Nadu with 3000-odd colleges turning out hundreds of thousands of degree holders year after year – the script plays goodsport.
 Performances do not lift the movie either".